Dominic Purcell

 Dominic Haakon Myrtvedt Purcell (born 17 February 1970) is an Australian actor.
 He is best known as Lincoln Burrows in Prison Break (2005–09; 2017), Mick Rory / Heat Wave in The Flash (2014–16) and Legends of Tomorrow (2016–21), and Drake / Dracula in Blade: Trinity (2004).
-He is also known for his role as Lewis "Lew" Brookbank in Three Way.
-In August 2023, he married Tish Cyrus, the ex-wife of country music star Billy Ray Cyrus, in Malibu, California after they were engaged in April 2023, becoming the stepfather of Brandi, Trace, Miley, and Noah Cyrus; he has four biological children from his first marriage.

 Early life

 Purcell was born in Birkenhead, Merseyside, England.
 He is the son of Phil Myrtvedt and Maureen (née Clarke) Purcell.
 His mother was Irish and his father was English of Norwegian descent.
 In 1972, he and his family moved to Sydney, New South Wales, Australia, initially living in Bondi before settling in Penrith.

 He later attended the Australian Theatre for Young People and then enrolled at the Western Australian Academy of Performing Arts, where he studied with Hugh Jackman.
-He holds triple British-Irish-Australian citizenship, being British automatically by virtue of being born in the United Kingdom to a British Citizen Father, being Irish automatically through his mother and Australian via naturalisation.
+He holds triple British-Irish-Australian citizenship, being British automatically by virtue of being born in the United Kingdom to a British citizen father, being Irish automatically through his mother and Australian via naturalisation.

 Personal life

-Purcell was married to Rebecca Williamson from 1998 until 2008, during which time the couple had four children.
+Purcell was married to Rebecca Williamson from 1998 until 2008, during which time the couple had four children, including Joseph.